night0-git/dank16-cli/README.md

-## This is a standalone binary of the dank16 color generator from DankMaterialShell.
+## A small tool to generate a base-16 color palette from a hex color (could be used in conjunction with a wallpaper color extractor like matugen).

 ### Usage:
 - Build with: